How to Become a School Counselor

 The role of a school counselor is vital to the success of students of all ages, from elementary school to college.
 These specialized counselors have a positive impact on the students they work with.
 They help their young charges gain a stronger understanding of themselves and their potential.

-A school counselor acts as a dependable, informative mentor and guide, typically for a vibrant community of students with diverse individual personalities, interests, and future plans.
-These compassionate professionals work with youth to help students set reasonable and realistic academic, social, and career goals; create the strategies needed to fulfill those goals; and develop the necessary skills for success.
+A school counselor acts as a dependable, informative mentor and guide, typically for a vibrant community of students with diverse individual personalities, interests, aptitudes and future plans.
+These compassionate professionals work with youth to help set reasonable and realistic academic, social, and career goals; create the strategies needed to fulfill those goals; and develop the necessary skills for success.
+School counselors are a well of important information on career and educational opportunities, as well as valued advisers and counselors for students who are unsure where their futures lie.

 A school counselor may work at any level of education, including elementary, middle and high school as well as college.
 They are employed for all grade levels at both private and public schools.
-In general, counselors work a full-time schedule, but some have summers off depending on the school's operating calendar.
+In general, counselors work a full-time schedule, some visiting multiple schools over the course of a week or month.
+However, some have summers off, depending on the school's operating calendar.

-The first step in the education of a school counselor is to obtain a bachelor's degree—usually in counseling, psychology, or social work, though a degree in a related field can be acceptable.
+The first step in the education of a school counselor is to obtain a bachelor's degree - usually in counseling, psychology, education or social work, though a degree in a related field can be acceptable.
 Following this four-year program, candidates must obtain a specialized master's degree in school counseling, which is required by most states for employment as a counselor in a school or university setting.
+Some school counselors first work more directly in education (as teachers or tutors) before entering graduate school to specialize in counseling.
+While this may provide useful insights into how educational settings function and how best to interact with students, it is by no means required.

-Basic coursework for this master's degree includes counseling techniques and various approaches to academic, social, and behavioral issues.
-For those looking to become college counselors, additional courses that deal with career counseling are required.
-School counselors should also expect to enroll in continuing education courses throughout their careers, in order to keep up with the latest developments in the field.
+Basic coursework for a master's degree in school counseling includes counseling techniques and various approaches to academic, social and behavioral issues.
+Aspiring school counselors should select their age or education level of interest, and accordingly select coursework that will best prepare them for working with such students.
+For those looking to become college counselors, for instance, additional courses that deal with career counseling are required.
+Training in childhood behavioral disorders or abuse reporting may be required of prospective elementary school counselors.
+A school counselor should also expect to enroll in continuing education courses throughout his or her career, in order to keep up with the latest developments in the field and maintain certification.

-Once classroom training is complete, the majority of counseling programs continue with an internship or mentoring program, where the candidate is teamed with an experienced counselor to learn through observation.
-Some states require this mentorship stage as a condition for employment.
+Once classroom training is complete, the majority of counseling programs require an internship or mentoring program, where the candidate is paired with an experienced counselor to learn through observation.
+Some states require this mentorship stage as a condition for employment or licensure.

 Licensing and/or Certification